 A basic, easy recipe for cooking juicy, tender and healthy chicken breasts: one skillet, one lemon and the chicken.

-This Basic Skillet Chicken Breasts recipe is an easy and quick recipe, low-fat and healthy and utterly delicious.
+This Basic Skillet Chicken Breasts recipe is an easy and quick one, low-fat, healthy and utterly delicious.
 We love chicken around here and I cook it often, actually I can say that we eat chicken at least once a week, and that is a lot considering that we only eat meat 2, sometimes 3 times a week.
 So, over the years, I came up with lots of different ways of cooking chicken.

 The main problem I have encountered when cooking chicken breasts was the fact that they tend to get rather dry if you don’t pay attention, for fear of eating raw chicken (which you should never ever do) people tend to overcook the meat.
 And that leads to dry, chewy, unsatisfying pieces of meat that you wonder why you bothered cooking in the first place anyway.